 200ml Maple or rice syrup.
 I used rice syrup.

-Pour all into thermomix.
-Speed 4.
-45 minutes on the timer, temperature Varoma (nearly wrote Valhrona – clearly new to thermomix instructions in recipes).
+Pour all into Thermomix or MyCook Premium.
+Speed 4 for 45 minutes on the timer, temperature Varoma.
+LID OFF.
 Pour out into a bowl to cool.
 You’re done.
 Makes about 450ml condensed milk, meaning you have enough for the 400ml you need for this recipe, plus some to plop on the buckini or quinoa porridge.
 Win!

 OR on a stove top: